RequestNetwork/easy-invoice/README.md

 yarn dev
 ```

+> [!Note]
-> **Note:** If the PostgreSQL database container does not exist, it will be created automatically when you start the development server.
+> If the PostgreSQL database container does not exist, it will be created automatically when you start the development server.

 The application will be available at [http://localhost:3000](http://localhost:3000).

 #### 3. Set Up the Database

+> [!Note]
-> **Note:** Ensure the database container is running before interacting with the database.
+> Ensure the database container is running before interacting with the database.
 The container starts automatically when you run `npm run dev` or `yarn dev`.

 ```bash
 # For development: